madhiyono/go-echo_base-api-no-sql/README.md

 - Hot reload with [Air](https://github.com/air-verse/air)
 - Standardized API response template for all endpoints
 - Request validation for incoming data
-- Basic authentication using JWT
+- Authentication using JWT
-- Authorization with user roles
+- Authorization based on user roles
+- Role management stored in the database
+- Caching using Redis
+- File storage using MinIO
+- Asynchronous email sending (with templates)
+- WebSocket support

 ## Package Versions